kirnap/ku-dependency-parser/README.md

 Dependency parser implementation used in [Conll17 shared task](http://universaldependencies.org/conll17/), our team Koç-University ranked 7th that can be found in [results](http://universaldependencies.org/conll17/results.html).

 ## Getting started
 These instructions will get you a copy of dependency parser software on your machine.
 Once you installed whole system, you will have language modelling part and dependency parsing part.
+Most updated version can be found in [here](https://github.com/kirnap/dependencyParser)

 ### Prerequisites
 Entire software runs on Julia, so you need to install it from their official [download](https://julialang.org/downloads/) page.
 After successfully downloading Julia run the following command from terminal to install package dependencies.